Xbox: Xbox network

 Xbox network (formerly known as Xbox Live) is an online service with over 65 million users worldwide (as of July 2019).
 It comprises an online virtual market, the Xbox Games Store, which allows the purchase and download of games and various forms of multimedia.
 Online gaming on the Xbox first started on November 15, 2002, worldwide.
 The service is still active and continues to be played by gamers.

-Xbox Games Store
+Microsoft Store

-Xbox Games Store is an online marketplace made for Microsoft's Xbox One and Xbox Series X|S consoles.
-The marketplace is where you can buy games and movies through digital download.
+Microsoft Store is an online marketplace made for Microsoft's Xbox One and Xbox Series X|S consoles.
+The Xbox 360 console uses the previous Xbox Games Store client.

-Xbox SmartGlass
+Xbox App

-Xbox SmartGlass is a companion application for Xbox 360 available for Windows 8, Windows 10, Windows Phone, iOS, Android (version 4.0 and above), and Windows Server 2012.
+The Xbox app is a companion application available for Windows 8, Windows 10, Windows 11, iOS, Android (version 4.0 and above), and Windows Server 2012.
 It was announced by Microsoft during E3 2012 and released on October 26, 2012, coinciding with the release of Windows 8.
-It connects with the Xbox 360 and allows more interactive entertainment, allowing mobile devices to potentially serve as second screens and remote controller.
-Currently Windows 8 and Windows RT Tablets and PCs, Windows Phone (7.5 and 8) iOS devices, and Android smartphones (4.x) are compatible with SmartGlass, providing information such as Halo 4 stats and Forza Horizon GPS.
-Users of Windows Server 2012 can currently download the application from the Windows Store after installing the Windows Desktop Experience feature in the Server Manager.
+It can connect with the console and allows more interactive entertainment, allowing mobile devices to potentially serve as second screens and remote controller.